 There's something special about porches.
 Whether you're relaxing in a rocking chair with a good book, and a cup of coffee, or hosting a barbecue in the summer, these are places that bridge the gap between your home, and your yard.
 You get all the benefits of the sun, the fresh air, and a breeze, but you're still standing on the solid ground of your home.

 Unfortunately, porches are also dangerous places for the unwary.
 Whether it's a misstep while carrying a plate, or misjudging where the step is, these places are elevated platforms.
 Some are higher, some are lower, but each of them represents a potential fall.
-Which is why it's important to make sure you have railing in place to prevent serious injury.
+Which is why it's important to make sure you have a front porch railing in place to prevent serious injury.

 When it comes to porch railing, though, they are not a one-size-fits-all affair.
 You need to pick the railings that fit you, your lifestyle and your needs.
 Especially if you want to get the most from your outdoor space.